 Eat is an example of a natural sign, the sign resembles the word that it represents.
 Babies find natural signs particularly easy to learn and remember because the signs are so intuitive.

 We end with a fun sign, dog.
-Take your dominant hand and pat is against your leg, as if you are calling a dog.
+Take your dominant hand and pat it against your leg as if you are calling a dog.

 3.0 Teaching Using the F.R.E.E.
 Method

 There are four principals to teaching sign language to a baby or infant.
-Make if fun.
+Make it fun.
 Provide lots of repetition.
-Encourage all progress.
-And incremental expansion.
+Encourage all progress and use incremental expansion.
 To remember the four principals, we use the acronym F.R.E.E.

 3.1 Fun: Make Signing Fun

-Baby’s naturally enjoy learning new things and discovering the world, and you want to nurture that joy by keeping it fun.
+Babies naturally enjoy learning new things and discovering the world and you want to nurture that joy by keeping it fun.
 When they enjoy learning from you, they will want to do more.
-To keep if fun we want to incorporate signing into the things baby already enjoys.
-Sign when you see the cat, or whatever your child is naturally drawn to.
-Also incorporate signing into games, like naming colors.
+To keep it fun, we want to incorporate signing into the things baby already enjoys.
+Sign when you see the cat or whatever your child is naturally drawn to.
+Also, incorporate signing into games, like naming colors.
 Sign at meal time when they are eating, drinking milk, or want more.
 And sign along to their favorite songs.

-Now, fun does not mean hyper, or rolling on the floor in hysterics.
-If their energy level is too high it is hard for them to concentrated.
+Now, fun does not mean hyper or rolling on the floor in hysterics.
+If their energy level is too high, it is hard for them to concentrate.
 But, they should enjoy spending the time signing with you.
-If baby is not in the mood, or is resistant, don’t force the issue and return to signing when they are feeling more receptive.
+If baby is not in the mood or is resistant, don’t force the issue and return to signing when they are feeling more receptive.

 Click this link for more ideas about keeping Baby Sign Language fun.